coffiat/terraform-beginner-bootcamp-2023/journal/week1.md

 ### Terraform Cloud Variables

-We can set two kind of variables:
+We can set two kinds of variables:

 - Environment variables - those you would set in your bash terminal eg. AWS credentials
 - terraform variables - those that you would normally set in your tfvars files